RawabyRahal/ShirtCustomizerPro/README.md

 - Save and share your custom designs
 - AI Image Generation: Generate custom images from text descriptions

-### Usage

-Use the interface to customize your shirt:
-- **Color Picker:** Select the base color of the shirt from a range of options.
-- **Texture Selector:** Choose a fabric texture to apply to the shirt.
-- **Decal Uploader:** Upload and apply your custom logo or design to the shirt.
-- **AI Image Generator:** Enter a text description to generate a custom image that will be applied to the shirt.
-- **Text Customization:** Add and style custom text on the shirt, with options for different fonts and placements.
-- **Sleeve Options:** Choose between long sleeves or short sleeves to customize the shirt's look.

 ### Installation
 To run this project locally, follow these steps: